sass/sass/proposal/module-system.changes.md

 * Explicitly indicate which parts of a module are immutable.

+* Link to the existing import spec rather than redefining terms.

 ## Draft 2.1

 * Make sure nested `@import`s preserve the parent selector/at-rule context of